 Banks followed suit and introduced a similar service.
 In addition to using debit and credit cards, banks introduced Sim Banking.
 Sim Banking gives banking customers the option to attach a bank account to a mobile phone number which has similar functionalities as a mobile money account.
 The number of Sim Banking accounts remains still small compare to mobile money accounts as a consumer needs to have bank account to use Sim Banking.

-Tanzania Electronic Payment Industry
+Tanzania Payment Industry

 1 ) Bank payments; Visa / Mastercard / Local Card Scheme / Sim Banking